Güero (restaurant): History

 The restaurant opened in February 2017.

 Reception

 Güero was named "Portland's 2017 Rising Star restaurant" by The Oregonian contributor Ben Waterhouse.
 Michael Russell ranked the business number 34 in the newspaper's 2025 list of Portland's 40 best restaurants.

 The Portland Mercury included Güero in a 2019 overview of the city's 50 "best multi-cultural restaurants and food carts".
 It was a runner-up in the Best Mexican Restaurant category of Willamette Weeks annual 'Best of Portland' readers' poll in 2022.
+The dish called The Bowl was included in Willamette Weeks 2026 list of the city's best "cheap eats".

 The business was included in Time Out Portlands 2025 list of the city's eighteen best restaurants.
 Krista Garcia included the business in Eater Portlands 2025 overview of Portland's best Mexican restaurants and food carts.